Posted on: December 27, 2012

 Live Music at Tempe Marketplace: One of my favorite things to do on a Friday or Saturday night is go to Tempe Marketplace to hear live music.
 Starting at 7 p.m., there will be free performances at the District Stage near Dave & Buster’s and at a stage near Barnes & Noble.

 SEA LIFE Arizona Aquarium: Arizona Mills is known for its excellent collection of retailers and restaurants.
 And, now, it is also known as the home of SEA LIFE Arizona Aquarium.
 SEA LIFE has more than 5,000 creatures in more than 30 display tanks.
 It’s sized perfectly for kids, but adults love it too.
 Don’t miss the two rescued sea turtles, Ziva and Frye.

 Boating on Tempe Town Lake: Winters in Tempe are still warm enough to enjoy Tempe Town Lake.
 This urban oasis is best experienced by renting a kayak, hydrobike, paddle board or other watercraft from Tempe Boat Rentals.

 New Year’s Eve in Tempe: Warm temperatures and a festive atmosphere always add up to a great New Year’s Eve in Tempe.
-There are activities planned in the Mill Avenue District, Tempe Marketplace and the Phoenix Zoo.
+There are activities planned in Downtown Tempe, Tempe Marketplace and the Phoenix Zoo.
 Check out our New Year’s Eve in Tempe blog post for details.

 Plan your next vacation with the Tempe Visitor's Guide.